-Whilst scientists work very hard in all field to discover and understand the world around us, there are many notable gaps in the data and information that has been collected, especially in the Arctic.
-This week we’ll look at a couple of reasons why those data gaps exist, and then look at a brand new exciting project happening right now that is trying to fill some of those research gaps!
+Whilst scientists work very hard in all fields to discover and understand the world around us, there are many notable gaps in the data and information that has been collected, especially in the Arctic.
+This week we’ll look at a couple of reasons why those research gaps exist, and then look at a brand new exciting project happening right now that is trying to fill some of that data!
 Enjoy!

 Of course scientists from other countries can go to Russia and publish their work in English, but this depends on them getting enough funding to travel to this often far-away place, and if for whatever reason the Russian government aren’t keen on a bit of international research being done in their borders (e.g if it could somehow be seen as a military threat) they can simply refuse to give the scientists visas, barring them from even entering the country in the first place.